jwbowers/TestStatRIInterference/response.md

 particular assumptions you can make?

-In the paper we clarified that we are focusing on testing sharp null hypotheses arising from one toy model of how an experimental treatment might propagate across a social network.
+In the paper we clarified that we are focusing on testing sharp null hypotheses arising from one model of how an experimental treatment might propagate across a social network.
 We have added some discussion to the paper highlighting the fact that the power of a test of a sharp null hypothesis depends on *both* the model of causal effects *and* the test statistic (and